apatig/apatig/README.md

 - 👋 Hi, I’m @apatig
 - 👀 I’m interested in the integration of renewable energy sources.
-- 🌱 I’m currently learning decision making under uncertainty.
+- 🌱 I’m currently working on integrating decision making under uncertainty in optimal operating strategies of wind turbine-electrolyzer systems.
 - 📫 How to reach me alipatig@gmail.com